WOMADelaide

-Festival site and layout
+Festival site

-WOMADelaide is held in Botanic Park, which is situated north-east of central Adelaide, between the Adelaide Zoo and Adelaide Botanic Garden.
-The 34 ha park is fenced off for the duration of the festival.
-The main stages are set up around a backstage compound with Stage 1 in the middle and Stages 2 and 3 on either side, all facing out from the backstage area.
-There are an additional four smaller stages (Zoo Stage, Moreton Bay Stage and two in Speakers Corner).
-There are also visual arts exhibitions, a KidZone, a Global Village market area with over 100 food, crafts and display stalls, as well as several bars.
-All front-of-stage areas, the KidZone and the food and drink area are designated smoke-free.
+WOMADelaide is held in Botanic Park, just north-east of central Adelaide between the Adelaide Zoo and Adelaide Botanic Garden.
+The 34 ha park is fenced off for the duration of the festival and the main stages are set up facing outwards from around a backstage compound, with Stage 1 in the middle and Stages 2 and 3 on either side.
+There are an additional four smaller stages: Zoo Stage; Moreton Bay Stage; and two more stages in Speakers Corner.
+There are also visual arts exhibitions, a KidZone, a Global Village market area with over 100 food, crafts, and display stalls, as well as several bars.
+All front-of-stage areas, the KidZone, and the food and drink area are designated smoke-free.

 WOMADelaide has worked closely with the Office of Zero Waste SA in waste minimisation.
-After the 2005 festival, some 6 t of compost from WOMADelaide waste were returned to the Adelaide Botanic Garden, in an effort to preserve the delicate ecosystem in which the event is located.
-In 2007, WOMADelaide joined forces with Greening Australia, Australia's largest environmental organisation, to remove the global warming impact of the event.
-The carbon generated through artists' travel, and the festival site lighting and power was offset through the re-vegetation of native bushland in South Australia, which also helped to restore native habitat for rare and endangered species, and to reduce the effects of salinity.
+After the 2005 festival, 6 t of compost sourced from WOMADelaide waste were returned to the Adelaide Botanic Garden in an effort to preserve the delicate ecosystem in which the event is located.
+In 2007 WOMADelaide joined forces with Greening Australia, Australia's largest environmental organisation, to reduce the global warming impact of the event.
+The carbon generated through artists' travel and the festival site lighting and power was offset through the re-vegetation of native bushland in South Australia, which also helped to restore native habitat for rare and endangered species, and to reduce the effects of salinity.

+Festival format

+The festival originally ran from 6 pm to 1 am on Friday, from 12 noon until 1 am on Saturday, and from noon until midnight on Sunday.
+But in 2010 it was extended to include Monday from noon until midnight, making the festival four days in length.

+A specific emphasis is placed on hosting traditional music and performances across a range of cultures from all over the world, although some more contemporary, popular acts are also included.
+Some artists lead workshops on smaller stages to demonstrate and discuss aspects of their performances, while others give roving performances throughout the park or present installation pieces, such as La Compagnie Carabosse's large fire installations at the 2005 festival.

+WOMADelaide has grown steadily in audience size from 30,000 in 1993 to over 90,000 across the four day events held annually since 2014.
+"About 95,000" people attended in 2015, and all prior attendance records were broken in 2016 when over 95,000 people attended over the course of the weekend.